tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 CREATE GRAPH financialGraph (*)
 ```
-In docker command line, type
+In docker container, in bash command line, run the ddl script by typing
 ```
 gsql ddl.gsql
 ```